ctnkaan/Noodle/README.md

     -btc -->   Shows bitcoin value
     -weather <city> -->   Shows weather of the given city -countdown <number> -->   Sets a countdown from <number>
     -osu <username> -->   Shows Osu! stats
     -ws <website> -->   takes image of a webste
     -covid -->   Shows vaccination number for Turkey

     ------------MODERATION----------------
-    -kick <username> -->Kicks the user from server -ban <username> -->   Slams the banhammer to that user
+    -kick <username> -->   Kicks the user from server -ban <username> -->   Slams the banhammer to that user

-Installation

-    yarn install
-    add your .env file at the src folder